 Closing date for applications: Friday 29 July 2022 at 4pm.

 - Funding Students currently employed by HSC Trusts in Northern Ireland may seek support from Trusts via funding available from the Health and Social Care Board (HSCB).

 Internationally Renowned Experts

-- The teaching team is comprised of a multi-disciplinary group of accredited skilled Cognitive Behavioural Therapy staff currently involved in clinical practice and research.
+- The teaching team is comprised of a multi-disciplinary group of accredited, skilled Cognitive Behavioural Therapy staff, who are currently involved in clinical practice and research.